metrorailings/OwlBlog/content/posts/2022-playoff-notes.md

 ### Vikings

-Harrison Phillips is more important to this run defense than I initially thought.
+Harrison Phillips and Tonga may be more important to this run defense than I initially thought.

 Cousins can be too nonchalant at times hanging in the pocket.
 Then again, it may be his blind side here leaving him unable to sense pressure.

+I am still not fully sold on Za'Darius Smith and Danielle Hunter.
+Neither have flashed enough on tape for my liking.